wolfbrthr/EraWithOracle/admin_oracle/admin_oracle.rst

 Delete Table and Clone Refresh
 ++++++++++++++++++++++++++++++

-There are times when a table or other data gets deleted (by accident), and you would like to get it back. here we will delete a table and use the Era Clone Refresh action from the last snapshot we took.
+There are times when a table or other data gets deleted (by accident), and you would like to get it back.
+Here we will delete a table and use the Era Clone Refresh action from the last snapshot we created.

 Delete Table
 ............

 #.
-SSH (Terminal/Putty) into your *UserXX*\ -proddb_Clone1 VM
+SSH (Terminal/Putty) into your *UserXX*\ _proddb_clone1 VM

    - **User Name** - oracle
    - **Password** - Nutanix/4u

    .. code-block:: Bash

-     ssh oracle@PRODDB_Clone1 IP
+     ssh oracle@<UserXX_proddb_clone1 IP address>

 #.
 Launch **sqlplus**